-These courses are designed to allow the student to specialize in a particular area of study with minimum instruction in automotive mechanics application and with evaluation at the instructor's discretion.
+This course is designed to allow the student to specialize in a particular area of study with minimum instruction in automotive mechanics application and with evaluation at the instructor's discretion.
 Emphasis is placed on a topic/project that the student is interested in and may include any automotive, or related area in automotive mechanics.
 Upon completion, the student should be able to work with minimum instruction and execute the necessary techniques to finish a live work project of their choice.

 ASE 191.
-CO-OP (0-10-2)
+CO-OP (0-4-2)

-These courses constitute a series wherein the student works on a part-time basis in a job directly related to automotive mechanics.
+This course constitutes a series wherein the student works on a parttime basis in a job directly related to automotive mechanics.
 In these courses the employer evaluates the student's productivity and the student submits a descriptive report of his work experiences.
 Upon completion, the student will demonstrate skills learned in an employment setting.